JEFF’S STORY The Early Years back to HOME

-By 1972 the British authorities weren’t overly keen on letting Jeff staying and pulled the Welcome mat out from under his feet.
+By 1972 the British authorities weren’t overly keen on letting Jeff stay in England and pulled the Welcome mat out from under his feet.
 Jeff returned to Hollywood, hoping to discover yet another group.
 He signed as a writer with Cherry Lane Publishing.
 “As a writer for other artists I was impatient and frustrated, and not willing to follow the mainstream advice of Milt Okun, owner of Cherry Lane,” Jeff says.
 “I felt I could do better on my own.
 I eventually submitted a song to Frank Sinatra’s publishing company, which they said they loved.
 For a year I heard ‘the song’s incredibly good…’, ‘really getting close now…’, ‘Frank likes your lyrics very much…’.
 By now I could hear Old Blue Eyes signing my song on the radio while I expected contracts to arrive any day.
 I felt I was finally on my way as his LP neared release.
 The day before The Trilogy LP appeared in stores a Sinatra executive called me to say, ‘Jeff, regretfully your song was edged out by another one with similar content.’
 Torn apart by disappointment, I wrote the song Hollywood Survivor, my answer to coming to grips with the reality of the music business.”

 In the early 1980’s Jeff met his wife Shannon, a veteran of the record industry, who has given a great deal to the music world in her own right.
 “Shannon has been my best critic, editor, co-writer and friend, giving me more support than I could ever have hoped for,” says Jeff.